MickaelF/UneEtoileDansLaNuit/resources/inputs/README.md

 ## Possible action type
-- button: three states (pressed, released, held).
+- binary: pressed, released.
+Possible to know if it's been held.
-- axis: a gamepad axis, or a compond of two button.
-Result is a way between -1 (left or down) and 1 (up or right).
+- [Mid/Full]Range: a gamepad axis, or a compond of two button.
+Result is a way between -1 (left or down) or 0 and 1 (up or right).
 - 2DVector: A 2D vector, for 2 axis at a time.

 ## Binding field
 A binding always has a related action.
 It can be composite or not, depending of binding and action's type.
 Only 'axis' and '2DVector' action type can be composite.
 'Device' must be specified.
 'Values' is the array with the GLFW key id of the binding.
 For 'gamepad' devices, binding type must be specified.

 ### Device type
 Keyboard, Gamepad or Mouse.
 If it is for a specific gamepad, type must be "gamepad/{name}".
 ### Composite rules